-Following completion of the test (and a break), pupils were given a short Pupil Questionnaire which asked some questions about the pupil, what they think about school, and, in particular, what they think about maths and science.
+Following the assessment, pupils are given a Pupil Questionnaire which asks some questions about themselves, what they think about school, and what they think about maths and science.

 TIMSS also aims to gather useful background information from other sources in order to build up a better picture of the Irish education system.
 Principals, teachers, and parents or guardians of Fourth class pupils who participate in TIMSS are asked to complete school, teacher, and home questionnaires, respectively.
 These can be completed by paper or online and are an important part of the TIMSS study.
 Information collected through these questionnaires is valuable in interpreting the results of the assessment, and in providing a snapshot of pupils’ views on their educational experience.